danielperna84/hass-configurator/README.md

 - To terminate the process do the usual `CTRL+C`, maybe once or twice

 ###Configuration
 Near the top of the py-file you'll find some global variables you can change to customize the configurator a little bit.
 If you're unfamiliar with Python: when setting variables of the type _string_, you have to write that within quotation marks.
 The default settings are fine for just checking this out quickly.
-With more customized setups you'l have to change some settings though.
+With more customized setups you'll have to change some settings though.
 To keep your setting across updates it is also possible to save settings in an external file.
 In that case copy [settings.conf](https://github.com/danielperna84/hass-poc-configurator/blob/master/settings.conf) whereever you like and append the full path to the file to the command when starting the configurator.
 E.g. `sudo .configurator.py /home/hass/.homeassistant/mysettings.conf`.
 This file is in JSON format.
-So make sure it has a valid syntax.
+So make sure it has a valid syntax (you can set the editor to JSON to get syntax highlighting for the settings).
 The major difference to the settings in the py-file is, that `None` becomes `null`.

 ####LISTENIP (string)
 The IP the service is listening on.
 By default it's binding to `0.0.0.0`, which is every interface on the system.